Academie Minerva: History

 In 1797 six citizens from Groningen took the initiative to found a school in Drawing, Construction and Shipping.
 The first lessons took place in January 1798 in a building made available by the city.
 Gerardus de San was hired as the headteacher of the drawing department.
 In October 1798 the lessons in construction and nautical sciences started.

 In 1820 the association Kunstlievend Genootschap ter aanmoediging en bevordering van teken-, schilder-, graveer-, en beeldhouwkunst was founded ('Art-loving Society for the encouragement and promotion of drawing, painting, engraving, and sculpture').
 Here artists and art lovers from the city and surrounding area could receive theory and practical lessons.
 From 1824 they organized drawing and painting competitions.
 Initially only for citizens from the province of Groningen, but later for all Dutch citizens.

 In 1838 the organization and school were forced to merge due to financial difficulties.
 The new name was Minerva.
-Because Minerva opened for artist from all over the country, there was not really a place left for art out of Groningen.
+Because Minerva opened for artists from all over the country, there was not really a place left for art out of Groningen.
 For this reason, the Kunstlievend Genootschap Pictura was founded in 1832 to replace the old society, which among other things organized competitions for residents of the province of Groningen.
-From 1842 artist from all over the country could participate.
+From 1842 artists from all over the country could participate.

 In 1857 the school moved and Johannes Hinderikus Egenberger became the new headmaster.
 In 1913 the academy was incorporated into a newly formed secondary technical school, with departments of visual and applied arts, architecture and the nautical school, under the name Gemeentelijke inrichtingen voor nijverheidsonderwijs (Municipal institutions for industrial education).
 The MTS was located in a new school complex, built under the architecture of Jan Wiebenga and Leendert van der Vlugt.
 The MTS (later HTS) and the Hogere Zeevaartschool (HZS) grew after the second world war, and left little space for the art department.

 In 1964 the former applied arts school became an independent Academie voor Beeldende Kunsten (ABK) (Academy of Visual arts).
 In the years that followed, lessons were given in various places of the city.
 In 1984 Academie Minerva moved to a new building, designed by architect Piet Blom.